MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/fa-analytics-overview.md

 - [View disposal ledger entries](fa-how-dispose-retire.md#to-view-disposal-ledger-entries)
 - [View projected disposal values](fa-how-manage-budgets.md#to-view-projected-disposal-values)

-### <a name="show-fixed-asset-general-ledger-entries-and-balances-from-the-chart-of-accounts-page"></a>Show fixed asset general ledger entries and balances from the Chart of Accounts page
+### Show fixed asset general ledger entries and balances from the Chart of Accounts page

 The Chart of Accounts page shows all general ledger accounts with aggregated numbers in the general ledger.
 From this page, you can do things like: